-- Jane Maienschein, Project Director, ASU
+Jane Maienschein, Project Historian, ASU

-- Matthew Person, Co-Director of the MBL Community Archive Project, MBLWHOI Library
+Matthew Person, MBLWHOI Library

-The MBL History Project is supported by:
+The MBL History Project has been supported by:

 This website draws on the content in the HPS Repository, which contains thousands of archival objects that have been preserved using established protocols and metadata standards.
 These include photographs and videos, stories from MBL participants, research results, and MBL governance records, along with a variety of exhibits, stories, and contributed materials.
 The HPS Repository is also connected to a Digital HPS Consortium of projects and shared tools.